 EMOTIONAL WELLNESS – Be mindful of how you feel!
 Engage in mindfulness activities such as yoga and tai chi; talk with your doctor or counselor if you’re feeling blue.

 When we had finally motored over to the uninhabited side of the lake, the motor sputtered and slowed, then finally quit running.
-Not only did it quit running, but it could not be resuscitated by anything my husband tried.
-To add to our dilemma, the warm sun was close to vanishing behind the horizon and there was not a boat in sight.
+Not only did it stop running, but it was beyond resuscitation.
+There was not another boat in sight, and the warm sun was setting below the horizon.

 It was a mere moment later that I saw signs of a light breeze on the water.
-The ripples were moving ever so slowly in our direction where we sat motionless – like a knick knack in a china cabinet.
-I calmly told my husband to let the sail out as he continued to tug on the motor.
-Unfurled, the sail filled with the stealthy, benevolent breeze I saw approaching just moments before.
+The ripples were moving ever so slowly in our direction where we sat motionless – like a knick-knack in a china cabinet.
+I calmly told my husband to let the sail out.
+Slowly, the sail filled with the stealthy, benevolent breeze I saw approaching just moments before.

-This was one of those magical moments in life.
-I believe I would have missed it had I been caught up in fighting against our predicament or complaining about what at first appeared to be a misfortune.
+It was one of those magical moments in life.
+I would have missed it had I been fighting against our predicament or complaining about what at first appeared to be a misfortune.
 In the calm where I rested, within and without, I was aware enough to spot the distinctive yet small ripples on the water that promised rescue by a soft, yet sufficient breeze.

-In times of trouble, I have learned that I am often better off to be still and know that He is God.* Only then can I hear the still, small voice** or see the small, silent ripples that speak to me of hope and rescue from my current circumstances.
+In times of trouble, I have learned that I am often better off to be still.
+Only then can I hear the still, small voice or see the small, silent ripples that speak to me of hope and rescue from my current circumstances.